 Linville Caverns may have been discovered in the early 1800s, but it has been eons in the making.
 Slowly, methodically groundwater carved out a fanciful underground labyrinth with rooms that are home to stalactites and stalagmites.
 If you want to see nature in her rawest form, colors you rarely get to see above ground, an underground stream with blind fish, and a pool of water that appears to be bottomless, this is for you.
 For just a moment, you can stand in total darkness and watch the cavern put on a magic show.

-You may be a little less interest in the Little Brown Bats that hang from the ceiling.
+You may be a little less interested in the Little Brown Bats that hang from the ceiling.
 They are harmless, but still high on the creep factor.

 It is believed that Linville Caverns were unknown to man for centuries.
 If anyone had run across them, they certainly weren’t talking.
 As far as anyone can tell, it wasn’t until Henry E. Colton led a fishing expedition to the region in the 1800s that the caverns began to reveal themselves.
 The fishermen were astounded to see fish swimming in and out of what appeared to be solid rock.
 Curious, the men followed the path of the fish and once they found a small opening in the mountain, entered into the subterranean space themselves.